 - Outpatient detoxification

 Understanding Costs: How Do I Pay for Treatment?

-When you contact an admission specialist at Silvermist Recovery, we work with you to get the most out of your insurance coverage.
+When you contact an admission specialist at Silvermist, we work with you to get the most out of your insurance coverage.
 To clarify some of the terms we may use, the following are some basic health insurance terms, their meanings and some cost examples.

-A claim is a bill your health providers, such as a doctor, therapist or treatment center sends Humana to get payment for services they provided to you.
+A claim is a bill your health provider – such as a doctor, therapist, or treatment center – sends Humana to get paid for services they provided to you.
 When Humana receives the bill, it then becomes a claim.
 Humana handles your claim and sends you an Explanation of Benefits (EOB) that shows what they paid and what you may owe your provider.